TomerGamerTV/UAT-Global-Server/README.md

 If you ask and pinky promise you won't just nuke everything I can just give you collaborator permissions.

 ## **Disclosure**
 Something Something this is for educational purposes only.
-Please do not misuse or break the rules with this.
+Please do not misuse to break umamusume or cygames terms of service.
+*cough cough*
 ![alt text](docs/topcunt.gif)